ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         expect(component.data).toBe(undefined);
     });

-First let's do a normal test if it should't fetch data successfully if not called asynchronously.
+First let's do a normal test if it shouldn't fetch data successfully if not called asynchronously.
 This is not a great test, because we are testing features of the testing packages and not of the app.
 But it will bring up the difference between this test and the next async test (see below).
-In this test we pass a function `() => {}` as a second parameter and inside this call back we want to get access to our `getDetails()` method, which happens asynchronously.
-The thing is, we don't necessarily want to execute the real `getDetails()` method, because this method might reach out to a server and in a real application we don't wanna reach out to the server all the time when testing it.
-Instead we wanna kind of fake it.
-We wanna create a fake implementation which is still asynchronous but does provide some dummy data.
+In this test we pass a function `() => {}` as a second parameter and inside this callback we want to get access to our `getDetails()` method, which happens asynchronously.
+The thing is, we don't necessarily want to execute the real `getDetails()` method, because this method might reach out to a server and in a real application we don't want to reach out to the server all the time when testing it.
+Instead we want to kind of fake it.
+We want to create a fake implementation which is still asynchronous but does provide some dummy data.

 Therefore we create a new variable `spy` and do something like `spyOn()`, which is given to us through the testing environment.
 It is not Angular specific.
-Inside we tell we wanna spy on `dataService` and on the `getDetails` method there.
+Inside we tell we want to spy on `dataService` and on the `getDetails()` method there.
 Then we chain something with `and` and `returnValue`.
-So we get informed when `getDetails` gets executed and return a value on our own.
+So we get informed when `getDetails()` gets executed and return a value on our own.
 The value we will return here is `Promise.resolve('Data')`.
 Then we run the change detection with `fixture.detectChanges()` after we got the data and check if that worked.
 So we `expect` our `component.data` `toBe` `undefined`.
 Normally we do expect some kind of `Data` but we know this will fail.
 Therefore we write another test.

 The data we will get will be initialized in the file `user.component.ts` on init.
 Open the file and add this one line of code to `ngOnInit()`.